ncasares/ncasares.github.io/index.md

 search_omit: true
 ---

-I help companies uncover new opportunities in product strategy and user experience design.
+Hi, I'm Nick Casares and I help companies uncover new opportunities in product strategy and user experience design.
 I have ten years of experience in web/interaction design for B2C and B2B digital products.

 #### How I Can Help: